axelang/axe-docs/docs/features/strings.md

 `StringBuilder` and `string` provide the foundation for safe, efficient string operations in Axe.
 Use `StringBuilder` for performance-sensitive concatenations, and rely on the `string` model for standard immutable strings with predictable memory management.

 You can also combine `StringBuilder` with generic functions to build strings dynamically based on different input types, making it flexible for templating or logging utilities.

-If you want, I can continue with a section showing common `StringBuilder` patterns and idiomatic usage in Axe, including safe concatenation, formatting, and working with dynamic inputs.